Top 10 Mistakes Sellers Make When Choosing a Charlottetown or PEI Realtor

 Quantity is important, but only if all of the quality questions have been answered satisfactorily.

-The best agent is the one who will do the most effective job of marketing the property, negotiating the most favorable terms and conditions, and communicating with the seller to make the process as smooth as possible.
+The best agent is the one who will do the most effective job of marketing the property, negotiating the most favourable terms and conditions, and communicating with the seller to make the process as smooth as possible.